 Volunteering connects you to your community.

-Connecting with people is vital to fighting loneliness, social isolation, as well as finding purpose.
+Connecting with people is vital to fighting loneliness, social isolation as well as finding purpose.
 Volunteering allows you to easily meet people in your neighborhood, especially if you are new to the area.
-Serving within it can help you plant roots, meet new friends, and even help you build your professional network.
+Serving within it can help you plant roots and even help you build your professional network.